chillahwhale/TwitterAnalysis_CampFire-2018/README.md

 15 May 2020

 # Tweet Analysis for Camp Fire (CA, 2018)
-*Can we build a list of keywords to help detect that an event is happening from social media posts?*
+*Can we build a list of keywords to help detect that a disaster is happening from social media posts?*
 - Project team: Justin Fischer, Matt Burke

 # Contents: